Business and Productivity Tools For Your Business Working From Home

 It’s a great email autoresponder tool with one of the highest inbox deliverability rates in the industry.

-That’s enough for most people to get started with, but if you need more, their paid plan starts at $10 per month.
+That’s enough for most people to get started with, but if you need more, their paid plan starts at about $19 bucks per month.

 I also use Getresponse aswell.